juanpallotta/LPP/README.md

 - `/Lidar_Analysis_L0`: C/C++ sources code of `lidarAnalysis_PDL0` to produce level 0 data products.
 - `/Lidar_Analysis_L1`: C/C++ sources code of `lidarAnalysis_PDL1` to produce level 1 data products.
 - `/Lidar_Analysis_L2`: C/C++ sources code of `lidarAnalysis_PDL2` to produce level 2 data products.
-- `/Lidar_Configuration_Files`: Contain the configuration (`.conf`) files of each module.
+- `/Lidar_Configuration_Files`: Contain the configuration files (`.conf`) of each module.
 - `/signalsTest`: Lidar test files to test this code.
-You will find files from Argentina (pure Licel datatype files) and Brazil (Raymetric datatype files). install_Lidar_Dependencies.sh: a Linux shell-script to install the basic software/libraries needed to compile and run the LPP software.
+You will find files from Argentina (pure Licel datatype files) and Brazil (Raymetric datatype files).
+- `install_Lidar_Dependencies.sh`: a Linux shell-script to install the basic software/libraries needed to compile and run the LPP software.
 - `/compile_All.sh`: Linux shell script to compile all the modules.
-- `/run_LPP_Analysis`: Linux shell script to run the whole chain automatically, following the rules saved in the configuration files.
+- `/run_LPP_Analysis`: Linux shell script to run the whole chain automatically, following the rules saved in the configuration files `/Lidar_Configuration_Files/LPP_Settings.sh`.
+More about the automatization in section [Automatizing LPP](#Automatizing_LPP) of this README file.
 - `README.md`: This file.

 ## Installing dependencies: